openshift/origin-aggregated-logging/fluentd/vendored_gem_src/fluent-plugin-cloudwatch-logs/README.md

 export AWS_SECRET_ACCESS_KEY="YOUR_SECRET_ACCESS_KEY"
 ```

-Note: For this to work persistently the enviornment will need to be set in the startup scripts or docker variables.
+Note: For this to work persistently the environment will need to be set in the startup scripts or docker variables.

 ### AWS Configuration

 The plugin will look for the `$HOME/.aws/config` and `$HOME/.aws/credentials` for configuration information.
 To setup, as the
 fluentd user, run:

 ```sh